4A69616E67/DHat/ReadMe.txt

 recommend install "AnaConda" and then you can install all of above tools by "conda install XXXX" (exclude python)
 //mafft and bwa can install by "conda install bwa/mafft" (if you install AnaConda before)
+//if no use please try "conda install -c bioconda  mafft/bwa"

 =====================ConfigFile: Such as follow====================